 }

 For credit accounts, balance_current represents the amount owed, not available funds.
-Do not sum balances across accounts with different iso_currency_code values.
+Amounts across different iso_currency_code values should not be summed.

 query_transactions

 Searches transactions using a combination of filters.
-Results are cursor-paginated with a default page size of 100 and a maximum of 500.
-Call count_transactions first to understand result size before paginating through a large set.
-Input parameters
+Results are cursor-paginated with a default page size of 50 and a maximum of 500.
+This is the workhorse tool — almost every non-trivial agent session goes through it.

 {